drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 ## Spreading the Antidote: Cultivating a Culture of Inclusive Knowledge

-The 'Curse of Knowledge' isn't just an individual problem; it permeates the organization.
-Hence, it’s not just about adopting the right strategies; it's about cultivating a culture that inherently encourages inclusive knowledge sharing.
+The 'Curse of Knowledge' isn't an individual problem but permeates the organization.
+Hence, it's not as simple as adopting the right strategies but more about cultivating a culture that inherently encourages inclusive knowledge sharing.
 Here are a few cultural aspects that can help in this regard:

 *1) Psychological Safety*: Encourage a culture where team members feel safe expressing their thoughts, asking questions, and admitting mistakes.
 Psychological safety fosters open communication, allowing teams to collectively address the 'Curse of Knowledge.'